scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-3a title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 1"}

 AS Y receives the two PCBs "a" and "b" through two different (ingress) interfaces, namely "2" and "3", respectively (see {{figure-3b}} below).
-At the same time, AS Y forwards four other PCBs, which also originate from core AS X, to AS Z, using the two different (egress) links "5" and "6".
+AS Y also forwards four PCBs, which were previously sent by core AS X, to AS Z, using the two different (egress) links "5" and "6".
 AS Y extends these PCBs with the corresponding ingress and egress interface information.
-Additionally, AS Y announces two peering links to its neighboring peers V and W, over the interfaces "1" and "4", respectively - this information is also added to the PCBs.
+Additionally, AS Y has two peering links to its neighboring peers V and W, over the interfaces "1" and "4", respectively - AS Y also includes this information in the PCBs.
 Thus, each forwarded PCB cumulates path information on its way "down" from core AS X.

 ~~~~
                         +-----+ |   | +-----+